UCTRONICS/UCTRONICS_LCD35_HDMI_RPI/README.md

 # UCTRONICS_LCD35_HDMI_RPI

+# Any problems, please refer to our troubleshootings

 This driver package is used for UCTRONICS 3.5 inches LCD which can run on Raspbery Pi zero Pi2 Pi3 Model B/B+ paltforms.

 In order to use it easier,we provide you operation steps in detail.